lizmtobin/lizmtobin/README.md

 ⚡ About Me: I'm a Photographer, Creator and Ruby Developer!

-😎 I completed a Coding Bootcamp with Le Wagon London.
+😎 I started my coding journey with Bootcamp with Le Wagon London.

-🌱 I work mostly in Ruby and Rails is my home.
+🌱 I work mostly in Ruby.

-👯 I’m looking to collaborate on any creative projects!
+👯 I’m always looking to collaborate on creative projects!

-📫 How to reach me: lizmtobin@gmail.com

 😄 Pronouns: She/Her